AllanHasegawa/Tempo/README.md

 A device's clock slowly drifts away from an accurate time.
 Therefore, *Tempo* also offers an scheduler to automatically sync its time.

-To add, first add its module to your gradle build file:
+To add, first include its module to your gradle build file:

     compile 'com.github.AllanHasegawa.Tempo:tempo-android-job-scheduler:x.y.z'